 - Self-neglect is when a person is unable and / or unwilling to care for themselves or allow others to do so.

-- Modern slavery can take many forms including, but not limited to, slavery, sexual exploitation, forced labour or domestic servitude.
+- Modern slavery (this can take many forms including, but not limited to, slavery, sexual exploitation, forced labour or domestic servitude).

-- Discriminatory abuse occurs when people are harassed, insulted or treated badly because of age, culture, mental health needs, disability, gender, race, sexual orientation or religion or belief.
+- Discriminatory abuse occurs when people are harassed, insulted or treated badly because of age, culture, mental health needs, disability, gender, race, sexual orientation, religion or belief.

 How you can report abuse and neglect